jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 In storytelling, logic and surprises counter-balance each other.
 Withholding logic makes self-important art films , and withholding surprise makes simple spectacle movies.
 Classic stories are good because they mix the two and create “logical surprises” that open our minds and change things.
 This is why art/spectacle stories don’t have “spoilers”, while we want to “go in fresh” for classic stories.

 You can see the difference in your favorite sitcom such as The Office, Seinfeld, Friends, HIMYM, The Big Bang Theory.
 They start off as classic stories, with characters who deal with relatable problems like not liking their jobs or being tired of dating.
-As these characters keep encountering common problems, we learn more about them.
+As these characters keep encountering common problems, we enjoy learn more about them and sometimes ourselves as well.

 However, in later seasons, to keep their now popular characters alive, the sitcoms keep them living the same stories.
 Kramer can’t get a job, Raj can’t get a girl, Michael Scott can’t get self-aware.
 Here sitcoms become art and spectacle stories.
 Art, as in these characters can’t overcome their problems.
 And, spectacle, because we the audience keep watching even though we already know what’s going to happen.
 We watch our favorite  actors, characters, sets, catch-phrases, instead of waiting for logical surprises.
 You keep watching because you've grown accustomed to them.